Lumi-supercomputer/LUMI-SoftwareStack/docs/files_used.md

     dependencies are not updated to a new version.

+## The Testing subdirectory

+This directory contains various files to be used in component tests.

+  * [``install_lmod_newest.sh``](../Testing/install_lmod_newest.sh) is a script to
+    install a very recent version of LMOD to test compatibility of the module system agains more recent versions than the one that comes with a HPE-Cray system.

 ## Note: Files and directories referred to from outside the LUMI software structure

   * [``LMOD``](../LMOD) subdirectory itself as the value of the environment variable